 Grid Computing can be defined as a network of computers working together to perform a task that would rather be difficult for a single machine.
-All machines on that network work under the same protocol to act like a virtual supercomputer.
-The task that they work on may include analysing huge datasets or simulating situations which require high computing power.
+All machines on that network work under the same protocol to act as a virtual supercomputer.
+The task that they work on may include analyzing huge datasets or simulating situations that require high computing power.
 Computers on the network contribute resources like processing power and storage capacity to the network.

 A Grid computing network mainly consists of these three types of machines

 A computer, usually a server or a group of servers which administrates the whole network and keeps the account of the resources in the network pool.

 The computer contributes its resources to the network resource pool.

 The computer that uses the resources on the network.

 When a computer makes a request for resources to the control node, the control node gives the user access to the resources available on the network.
 When it is not in use it should ideally contribute its resources to the network.
 Hence a normal computer on the node can swing in between being a user or a provider based on its needs.
 The nodes may consist of machines with similar platforms using the same OS called homogeneous networks, else machines with different platforms running on various different OSs called heterogeneous networks.
 This is the distinguishing part of grid computing from other distributed computing architectures.

 For controlling the network and its resources a software/networking protocol is used generally known as Middleware.
 This is responsible for administrating the network and the control nodes are merely its executors.
 As a grid computing system should use only unused resources of a computer, it is the job of the control node that any provider is not overloaded with tasks.

 Another job of the middleware is to authorize any process that is being executed on the network.
 In a grid computing system, a provider gives permission to the user to run anything on its computer, hence it is a huge security threat for the network.
 Hence a middleware should ensure that there is no unwanted task being executed on the network.